informeto/laravel-UMS/readme.md

-## Laravel based User management system for maintaining registrations and records.
+## CSV UMS
-View realtime logs generated in a remote server using socket connections.
+Laravel based User management system for maintaining user registrations and records.

 ## Installation
 Please ensure you have installed php5.6 in your system.